dojo/widget-core/README.md

 ### Method Lifecycle Hooks

-Method lifecycle hooks are used by overriding methods in a widget class.
-Currently `onAttach` and `onDetach` are supported that provide callbacks for when a widget has been first attached and then it has subsequently been removed (destroyed) from the virtual dom.
+These lifecycle hooks are used by overriding methods in a widget class.
+Currently `onAttach` and `onDetach` are supported and provide callbacks for when a widget has been first attached and removed (destroyed) from the virtual dom.

 #### onAttach

-On attach is called once when a widget is first rendered and attached to the DOM.
+`onAttach` is called once when a widget is first rendered and attached to the DOM.

 ```ts
 class MyClass extends WidgetBase {